ShaharEli/T.V-show-app-challenge/README.md

 * In the `one-show-footer` `div` you will need create `div` with the class `show-status` in this `div` you should have `span` with the class `status` that shows the status of the show.

 * Beneath the `one-show-img-and-title` `div` you will need to create `div` with class `one-show-description`.
 In this `div` you will need to create `h2` with the text: description: .
-Beneath the `h2` element you will have to display the selected show discription.
+Beneath the `h2` element you will have to display the selected show description.

 ## Testing